 At a glance, they look like every other email in your inbox.
 But as you can tell with the little “Ad” icon, these are Gmail ads.

-When I click on one of these ads, I see an expanded promotion that fits right in with my Gmail experience.
+When we click on one of these ads, we see an expanded promotion that fits right in with the Gmail experience.

 What’s great about these ads is that they’re fully customizable.
 These promotions can include CTAs, videos, forms, links, and phone numbers.